Wonder weeks.

 Another leap happens around 9-10 months and again around 18 months, when the child undergoes a huge development in his or her need for attachment.
 These periods are jointly referred to as the separation anxiety phase, because the child's reaction is often to need to sleep close to the parents, wake up often and seek a lot of help and reassurance from the parents.

+At Sovende Børn, we prefer to call these periods "sleep PROgression" or sleep leaps, because it is a better description of what is actually happening.
 The child's sleep has evolved or has undergone another development that has changed the sleep, and this is all part of the child's normal development towards sleeping through the night, without the need for help.

 In response, we, the adults, may need to drink more coffee, go to bed earlier, even if we feel like watching Netflix, and remind ourselves that this, too, shall pass.